skorphil/savnote/README.md

 <img src=".github/savnote.png" alt="SavNote" />

-# SavNote – Private Savings Notepad
+# SavNote – Private Savings Notebook
-SavNote is an open-source app for logging and analyzing your savings.
+SavNote is a simple app to consolidate all your savings and provide a clear understanding of your net worth.

 How it works:
 1. Record your initial savings balances in each institution (e.g., bank, broker, cryptocurrency wallet) and currency.